dougeby/IntuneDocs/intune/apps-add-office365.md

 ## Configure app information

 In this step, provide information about the app suite.
-This information helps you to identify it in Intune, and also help end users to find it in the Company Portal app.
+This information helps you to identify it in Intune, and also helps users to find it in the Company Portal app.

 1. On the **Add App** blade, choose **App Suite Information**.
 2. On the **App Suite Information** blade, specify the following information: